treehouseaustin/environment-setup/README.md

 Some roles are tied directly to my personal setup.
 If you are using this you could remove these roles from the `mac-osx.yml` playbook or override variables to get your own personal setup.

-### Vimfiles

-Currently this role pulls my vimfiles repository and runs an install command.
-You could override specific variables here to point to your own vim repo and run a different install command to get your own setup.

-### Dotfiles

-Same thing here as with the vimfiles role.
-It will pull from a repository and run an install command to setup any dotfiles or profile specific files.

 ### Docker